Athanasius/fd-api/docs/FrontierDevelopments-CAPI-endpoints.md

     	GET <https://companion.orerve.net/shipyard>

-Fetches the last visited shipyard for the authenticated commander
+Fetches the last visited shipyard for the authenticated commander.

+CommodityId, EconomyId, ShipId can be found in the [EDCD/FDevIDs repo](https://github.com/EDCD/FDevIDs)

 1. `id` - Station ID
 1. `name` - Station name
 1. `outpostType` - What type of outpost it is, examples: `starport`, `fleetcarrier`
+   - This might not match the output in the journal.
 1. `imported` - What commodities that are imported from this station (dictionary, commodity id and key)
    - Example `"128049162": "Cobalt"`
 1. `exported` - What commodities that are exported from this station (dictionary, commodity id and key)